yidas/deployer-php-cli/README.md

 SCRIPT FILES
 ------------

-- **mirror**
-     Rsync a file or a folder from current local path to destination servers with the same path automatically, the current path is base on Linux's "pwd -P" command.

 - **deployer**
     Rsync a specified source folder to remote servers under the folder by setting path, supporting filtering files from excludeFiles.